PictureElement/nextjs-strapi-portfolio-starter/README.md

 ## Step 5: Grant schema privileges to the new user
 GRANT ALL ON SCHEMA public TO my_strapi_db_user;

+---

-# transfer files securely over SSH.
+## Transfer files securely over SSH.
 scp /path/to/local/file username@remote_host:/path/to/remote/directory

-# ssh root@xxx.xxx.xxx.xxx
+## ssh root@xxx.xxx.xxx.xxx

 # Upgrade Strapi to the latest version
 npx @strapi/upgrade latest

-# Installing Strapi.
+---

+# Install Strapi using the elestio/strapi-development image

-1. Choose the Strapi image for Coolify
+1. Create a Strapi resource in Coolify (based on elestio/strapi-development image)
-2. Change Strapi Node Env. to production
+2. Change Strapi Node Environment to "production".
-3. Edit Compose File.
-Under volumes change: - 'strapi-uploads:/opt/app/public/uploads' to - 'strapi-public:/opt/app/public'
-4. For Strapi Domains remove the port 1337 from the domain.
+4. Under the Strapi service remove the port 1337 from the domain.
-5. Deploy.
+5. Deploy the resource.
 6. Afer deployment don't register and stop the service.
 Follow the next instructions.

+---

-# The source and target schemas must match to successfully use strapi import, meaning all content types must be identical.
-Let's do that:
+# 1. The source and target schemas must match to successfully use strapi import, meaning all content types must be identical.
+To achieve that we need to replace the remote Strapi src directory with our local Strapi src directory.

-0. Make sure both target and source Strapi instances have the same version.
+1. Make sure both target and source Strapi instances have the same version.
-1. Stop the Strapi container/service.
+2. Stop the remote Strapi service.
-2. Identify Strapi src volume name under Storages.
-In my case is i0wggsgwkw4gwokc8cg0k8w8_strapi-src
-3. Connect to host via SSH and access the volume on the Host Server: cd /var/lib/docker/volumes/i0wggsgwkw4gwokc8cg0k8w8_strapi-src/_data/
-4. Remove Old Files: rm -rf *
+3. Update the Docker Compose file to replace the named volume `strapi-src` with a bind mount that maps the host directory `/home/strapi/src` to the container path `/opt/app/src`.
+This allows direct synchronization between the host's source code and the container.
+The change replaces:
+`- strapi-src:/opt/app/src`
+with:
+`- /home/strapi/src:/opt/app/src`
+4. Create the directory on the host: `mkdir -p /home/strapi/src`
-5. Copy new files:
+5. Copy files (using rsync):
-scp -r strapi/src/* root@<your-server-ip>:/var/lib/docker/volumes/i0wggsgwkw4gwokc8cg0k8w8_strapi-src/_data/
+- `rsync -avz --progress strapi/src/ deploy@your-server-ip:/home/strapi/src/`
+- `rsync -avz -e "ssh -i ~/.ssh/your_private_key" strapi/src/ root@<server-ip>:/home/strapi/src/`, Replace `~/.ssh/your_private_key` with the path to your private key (e.g., `id_ed25519`).
-6. Restart Strapi service in Coolify
+6. Restart remote Strapi service.
+7. Access remote Strapi container temrinal and restore the configuration dump: `npm run strapi configuration:restore -- -f src/dump.json`

-# Data transfer from local to remote
+# 2. Data transfer from local to remote

-0. Make sure both target and source Strapi instances have the same version.
+1. Make sure both target and source Strapi instances have the same version.
-1. Generate a transfer token on remote Strapi instace.
+2. Generate a transfer token on remote Strapi instace.
-2. Make sure the source and target schemas match. (see The source and target schemas must match to successfully use strapi import, meaning all content types must be identical.
+3. Make sure the source and target schemas match. (see The source and target schemas must match to successfully use strapi import, meaning all content types must be identical.
 Let's do that)
-3. Push data to remote: npm run strapi transfer -- --to destinationURL/admin
+4. Push data to remote: cd strapi & npm run strapi transfer -- --to destinationURL/admin